August 19, 2015

 And, then we heard from one of my favorite authors, Bryan Doyle, who basically preached an hour long sermon on the fact that everything is story and that everyone has a story.
 And, he told moving stories as he paced the stage.
 He was mesmerizing as he encouraged us to get our stories out no matter what the genre.
 He actually reminded me of several of Don's sermons over the years about our life stories.
 He moved me to tears at times.
 And, it was especially poignant after taking the long character development exercise with Elizabeth George where she helped us flesh out real characters with real lives and real events for our various stories.

-Later that day, I attended a well planned and helpful workshop on Building an Author Platform with two editors and then heard Erik Larson on how to know when your ideas are actually a book.
+Later that day, I attended a well planned and helpful workshop on Building an Author Platform with two women who work in the publishing industry and then heard Erik Larson on how to know when your ideas are actually a book.
 He had people pitch some ideas to him which he critiqued.
 Then, Elizabeth George delivered the final address of the day which was stunning.
 Her outline was: 1) Develop a process that works just for yourself and that reflects who you are.
 2) Discover if you have the "fire power"to carry whatever you are working on to completion.
 "Fire Power" takes discipline (treating your writing like a job), a schedule that works in your own life, and sacrifice.
 She ended with 3) Have no regrets.
 If something else is taking your attention, maybe it is more important than writing.
 She has friends who are excellent published writers, but because of their life circumstances, other things (health, family, etc.) have taken their attention.
 If that is so, stop writing and stop feeling bad about yourself for doing that.
 During her talk she was very vulnerable about explaining how her early difficult years have often led to deep depression which has been alleviated by her creative endeavors.
 For her, writing is therapeutic and totally necessary.
 But, everyone has to decide for him/herself.

 It was a wonderful two days, and I'm so glad that I was able to attend.
 It did fire me up.
 I want to try George's character development ideas and remember that I'm basically telling stories.
 I want to see if I can find the discipline or if other things are really just more important to me than writing.
 Lots of think about and ponder.